Why Your Animals Can Benefit From Natural Herbs

 Using Herbs To Help Your Animal's Health

-The use of herbs to help promote the health and wellbeing of many animals, has been the case for centuries.
-(Due to the efficacy of plants, many 'conventional' medicines are actually originally derived from plants.)
+The use of herbs to help promote the health and wellbeing of many animals, has been the case for hundreds of years.
+(Did you know that due to the efficacy of plants, many 'conventional' medicines are actually originally derived from plants?)
 You will sometimes hear the term "Phytotherapy", this is how modern herbal medicine is often described.

 Although herbs are natural, it doesn't mean that they are not powerful and so as with any complementary therapy, veterinary advice should be sought before using to ensure the safety and health of your animal.